dharmaInit/psfetcher/README.md

     subsequent pages mostly contain items having separate words from the query as their title

    ## Filters:
+   To narrow results by content type, pass 'game' and/or 'addon' to `--type`.
+Virtual currency has its own category, 'currency'.

+    What is considered as a 'game':
+     ['Full Game, Game Bundle, Premium Edition, Bundle, Demo'] What is considered as an 'addon':
+     ['Add-On Pack, Add-on, Character, Level, Vehicle, Map, Costume, Item, Season Pass']

    To narrow results by a custom price range, pass a natural number that denotes a local currency's value to `-f / --from` and/or `-u / --under`.

     Might not work as intended in some stores, as a decimal separator's placement differs depending on a country's standards.